Pamphilius marginatus - Bordered Spinner

 Flight period: May to June

-Plant associations: Carpinus betulus and Corylus avellana (hornbeam and hazel)
+Plant associations: Carpinus betulus (hornbeam) and Corylus avellana (hazel).

 Viitasaari, M. ed., 2002.
 Sawflies (Hymenoptera, Symphyta), I: a review of the suborder, the Western Palaearctic taxa of Xyeloidea and Pamphilioidea (Vol. 1).
 Tremex Press.